DomainGroupOSS/DrillSergeant/README.md

 ### What is DrillSergeant? ###

-DrillSergeant is a supporting script module for streamlined, multi-boot user data on Windows in AWS
+Sometimes, in Windows World, you need to reboot before you can carry on provisioning a server.

+It's a fact of life.

+DrillSergeant helps you do that, in AWS EC2, without user input.

-DrillSergeant is part of the extended platoons in Domain's [Robot Army v2](http://tech.domain.com.au/2015/01/robot-army-v2-0/)
+DrillSergeant is part of the extended platoons in Domain's [Robot Army v2.x](http://tech.domain.com.au/2015/01/robot-army-v2-0/)

 He takes raw EC2 recruits and beats them into shape.
-And probably calls them 'you maggots' while he's doing it
+And probably calls them 'maggots' while he's doing it.
+BEcause that's what Drill Sergeants do, right?

-an example, which is fed into the New-EC2Instance cmdlet's -UserData parameter (as Base-64):
+An example, which is fed into the New-EC2Instance cmdlet's -UserData parameter (as Base-64), or pasted into UserData when creating instances at the console:

 =================================================================================================================
 <powershell>
- Read-S3Object -bucketname domain-common -key /windows/ra2/DrillSergeant.ps1 -file c:\dom\DrillSergeant.ps1
+ Read-S3Object -bucketname domain-files -key /windows/ra2/DrillSergeant.ps1 -file c:\dom\DrillSergeant.ps1
  # or perhaps
  # Invoke-WebRequest http://devops.fixt.co/resources/DrillSergeant.ps1 -outFile c:\dom\DrillSergeant.ps1